ezsystems/commerce-documentation/docs/cookbook/emails.md

 SilversolutionsEshopBundle:Emails:NotificationMail_FailedOrder.txt.twig
 ```

-### Fallback
+## Fallback

-#### Fallback email
+### Fallback email

-How to reproduce:

-Sometimes when the email template can not be found, fallback email template is used instead.
+Sometimes when the email template cannot be found, the fallback email template is used instead.
-This is the case for all emails, where the SendConfirmationMailDataProcessor is used.
+This is the case for all emails, where the `SendConfirmationMailDataProcessor` is used.

-Service Reponsible:

-SendConfirmationMailDataProcessor
+Handled by `SendConfirmationMailDataProcessor`

 Template: